-Each graduate school or professional program conducts interviews in a variety of formats.
-Some schools or programs may conduct one-on-one interviews between the applicant and an admissions committee member while others may elect to conduct group interviews in which multiple candidates interview in a setting together and still other programs may have candidates interview in front of a panel.
+Each professional program conducts interviews in their own chosen format.
+Some schools may conduct one-on-one interviews between the applicant and an admissions committee member while others may elect to conduct group interviews in which multiple candidates interview in a setting together and still other programs may have candidates interview in front of a panel.

-Many medical programs utilize the Multiple Mini Interviews (MMI) method in which candidates complete six to ten very short interviews over a two-hour period.
-Find more information about MMIs at the AAMC website here.
+Many medical, dental, pharmacy and veterinary programs use a Multiple Mini Interviews (MMI) format in which candidates respond to 6-10 short interview prompts.
+Find more information about MMIs for medical school at the AAMC website here.

 It is important to remember that interviewing happens formally and informally.
-For example, every interaction matters from when you are emailing and calling schools with questions to when you are on a campus doing tours or interacting informally with current students.
+Every interaction matters from when you are emailing and calling schools with questions to when you are on a campus doing tours or interacting informally with current students.

 Interview Tips and How to Prepare*